DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 There are circles in a game where everything is supposed to be low poly.

-Can somebody replace the mesh
+Can somebody replace the mesh with something that is more angular?

 ---